-Cal-Mag Vitamin D3 capsules are necessary for strong bones and teeth, are also critical to many enzyme reactions, cardiovascular health, and nerve and muscle function.* Significantly higher calcium and magnesium absorption demonstrated in comparative tests.
+Cal-Mag D3 chelate capsules are necessary for strong bones and teeth, are also critical to many enzyme reactions, cardiovascular health, and nerve and muscle function.* Significantly higher calcium and magnesium absorption demonstrated in comparative tests.
 Neolife's double amino chelates employ glycine for improved absorption.
 Preferred 2:1 ratio, calcium to magnesium.
 Organically-derived eggshell calcium is readily absorbable and highly bioavailable.
 Contains vitamin D. * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

 - Additional Information